Kazakhstan country brief

 A number of high-level visits have taken place between Australia and Kazakhstan.
 Kazakhstan’s then Prime Minister, Sergey Tereshchenko, visited Australia in 1993; then Governor General of Australia, Bill Hayden, visited Kazakhstan in 1994; President Nazarbayev visited Australia in 1996.
 Zhanar Aitzhanova, then Vice-Minister of Industry and Trade, led a trade and agriculture delegation to Australia in 2008.
 Ms Aitzhanova is now Minister for Economic Integration.

 Former Foreign Minister, Kevin Rudd, visited Astana in December 2010 to attend the OSCE Summit held whilst Kazakhstan was Chair of the organisation.
 He returned in June 2011 for the OIC Foreign Minister’s meeting in Astana.
 Australia sent a parliamentary delegation, led by the Speaker of the House of Representatives, Peter Slipper, to Kazakhstan in April 2012.
 Inaugural Senior Officials Talks were also held in April 2012.
+Parliamentary Secretary to the Treasurer, the Hon Steven Ciobo MP, visited Astana to attend the 47th Asian Development Bank Annual meeting in May 2014.

 The two Governments signed an Agreement on Economic and Commercial Cooperation, which came into force on 2 June 2004.
 The agreement aims to facilitate trade, investment and economic cooperation between the two countries.
 As part of Kazakhstan’s WTO accession process, Australia concluded a bilateral market access agreement on goods and services with Kazakhstan in 2008.